tcampbPPU/mobileAppDev/README.md

 ### PPU Parking App
-Gives directions to where you parked your car last. ode can be found in folder PPU_Park_Finder
+Gives directions to where you parked your car last.
+Code can be found in folder PPU_Park_Finder

+### Java basics
+Intro to java basic syntax and variable types
+Code can be found in folder learnjava